DannyArends/CTLmapping/doc/joss/2016/paper.md

 differ (see figure 1).

-Because CTL connect phenotypes CTL mapping provides a mechanism for inference and discovering causality [@Arends:thesis_chapter].
+Because CTL connect phenotypes CTL mapping provides a mechanism for inference and discovering causality (see chapter 4 [@Arends:thesis_chapter]).
 This is particularly of interest when phenotype correlations change with conditions, for example in pathways with highly correlated gene expression patterns (see figure 1).
 CTL mapping differs from set test methods, e.g., [@Wang:2010] in that CTL mapping does not require prior information on sets (e.g., pathways).

 -![Figure 1](Fig1.png) Figure 1: Examples of colocated CTL and